How to Host Your PHP Web App in AWS

 AWS Lambda is a serverless computing service that lets you run code without provisioning or managing servers.
 With Lambdas, you can easily run your PHP applications and only pay for the computing time you consume.

-You wouldn’t be alone if you didn’t know that you could host PHP applications in Lambda.
+You wouldn’t be alone if you knew you could host PHP applications in Lambda.

 Most people aren’t aware that you can deploy PHP into Lambda.
 They generally think of Lambda as a service for Javascript, Go, Python or another similar language.
 But you can and sometimes should use the powerful Lambda service for hosting your PHP code.

-We’ve written an in-depth guide to use PHP inside of AWS Lambda.
+We’ve written an in-depth guide to using PHP inside of AWS Lambda.
 Click here to check it out.

 Pros: